maikelthedev/fedigrindr/README.md

 I don't want to just design **this** project, but to create a template of how I design any project that requires multiple disciplines.

+From time to time I might back to those toots and organise those thoughts here in this README file or whatever I use to gather all the user stories or random ideas of the project.
+TBF I think I'm too into brainstorming right now as to write any user stories.

 # What do I want to design?

 Everything.
 Backend, cloud, frontend, android/ios app.
 I've done it before with Survation's Panel.